 Use dental floss to sew the buttons on, or to reinforce the existing stitching.
 If the white floss stands out too much, use a marker to color the floss to blend with the coat.
 The buttons on my leather jacket have lasted 3 years so far.

 On my leather coat there is a second button on the inside of the coat that has been sewn at the same time as the front button.
 I think that helps keep the button used to actually fasten the coat from tearing the leather.
 Also, it looks as if the front button was sewn with a spacer under it so that it is easier to button it has an extra length of thread between the coat and the button so I can wiggle the button into the hole.
-I can't believe how nice this coat is.
-I paid $10 for it at a discount leather store in OR.

 Either use dental floss (you can color it with a permanent marker) or buy a spool of "buttonhole twist"--a heavy duty thread.
 Place a wooden matchstick or round toothpick under the button to allow a shank of thread.
 After sewing the button on, pull the matchstick out and wind the thread around the shank, then bring thread through to the back of the coat, and knot and cut.
 Try to keep the threads going in and out of the same holes in the coat, since you don't want to weaken the coat material.